forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Redesign of security architectures and designing/strengthening partnerships/cooperations/trust-building programs (e.g. the United Nations, the OSCE in Europe and [NATO trust building](#nato-trust-building) for example extending partnership for peace like cooperations).

 #### Arms Control and Disarmament
+##### Demilitarized Zones
-* Demilitarized or at least no offensive weapons
+Demilitarized or at least no offensive weapons
 * in striking distance of population centers. // Taken strictly this involves disarming strategic weapons.
 * alongside the borders of countries. // A natural such zone would be Russian-Ukrainian border as for the both countries strengthen their security is key.

+##### Control and Reduction of Offensive Weapons
-* Increasing the Security by Limiting (Offensive) Military:
+Increasing the Security by Limiting (Offensive) Military.

-  * Reducing the number of offensive weapons.
-    > Weapons suitable for offense are usually mobile and/or heavily armored/stealth and/or have a long range such as rockets (including hypersonic rockets), airplanes (especially stealth airplanes and long-range bombers), armored vehicles (including tanks and armored self propelled artillery) and long-range (combat)drones.
+> As discussed in the [Military chapter](military.md): Weapons suitable for offense are usually mobile and/or heavily armored/stealth and/or have a long range such as rockets (including hypersonic rockets), airplanes (especially stealth airplanes and long-range bombers), armored vehicles (including tanks and armored self propelled artillery) and long-range (combat)drones.

-  * Limits in exercises:
+##### Limits on Exercises
-    * the number of troupes in exercises.
+* Limits on the number of troupes in exercises.
-    * limits for tests and exercises involving offensive weapons.
+* Ban or at least limits for tests and exercises involving offensive military equipment. // for example by satellite surveillance (strongly armored equipment is usually visible) & automatic trigger of sanctions

+##### Nuclear Weapons Control and Reduction
-* Reducing Nuclear Weapons and their storage sites in Europe and around the world.
+Reducing Nuclear Weapons and their storage sites in Europe and around the world.
 "A withdrawal of all US/NATO nuclear weapons from Europe would have a constructive impact on international disarmament." (<https://cnduk.org/resources/united-states-nuclear-weapons-europe/>, 7.10.)
 <!--NATO’s nuclear deterrence policy and forces:<https://www.nato.int/cps/en/natohq/topics_50068.htm> -->
 <!-- increasing them has risks associated such as to increase tensions <https://www.theguardian.com/world/2022/oct/05/poland-us-nuclear-wars-russia-putin-ukraine> -->
+* Renewing and extending nuclear arms control such as the New START Treaty for which Russia and the US still express commitment (30 NOV, 17:36 Russia, US reaffirmed commitment to New START Treaty not too long ago — Lavrov, <https://tass.com/politics/1544029>)